 Know what’s expected of you

-- As a medical resident working long shifts and running short on free time, accomplishing the everyday tasks can seem to require extraordinary efforts.
+- As a resident physician working long shifts and running short on free time, accomplishing the everyday tasks can seem to require extraordinary efforts.
 Understand how residents find time to get their painstaking daily tasks done.
+If you are the type who likes to get an exercise routine in place, find out how other residents get it done.

 Plan now for the USMLE Step 3